top of page

 Mindmapping (1).png

-Problem
+Problem Statement

 The problem I specifically set out to investigate from user research is that many individuals express feeling stressed during busy and physically isolated hours of the day.
-So through several iterations, I developed flo – a motion sensor-based device that leverages physical interaction and visual surprise to encourage deep breathing and promote relaxation.

 Bringing Out the Whiteboard

-Inspiration & Possibilities
+Inspiration & possibilities

 Prototyping-2730 (1).jpg